jckuri/silver_robot_v2/README.md

 **DOWNLOAD: [GameDesignDocument.pdf](./GameDesignDocument.pdf)**

 **YouTube Video (1-minute version): [https://youtu.be/_-MGMgaxizU](https://youtu.be/_-MGMgaxizU)**

 **GitHub Repository: [https://github.com/jckuri/silver_robot_v2](https://github.com/jckuri/silver_robot_v2)**

 **Builts for Linux, Windows, and Mac: [https://github.com/jckuri/silver_robot/tree/main/BUILD](./BUILD/)**

+**IMPORTANT NOTE: I added the full directory `SilverRobot/Library/` to the file .gitignore in order to significantly reduce the size of this GitHub repository.**

 A GDD (game design document) is a highly descriptive, living document of the design of a video game.
 It helps to define the game details and features you intend for your game.